IndustrieCreative/Harmonicarium/README.md

      Currently all the UI widgets are the default broswer ones.
 There is no responsiveness!
 Use settings on mobile devices is a true hell.
   2. The "module" diphonicpad.js (the new UI, the frontend) is not complete yet and so is undocumented.
-     I have to review all the functions and make further testing on mobile devices.
+     I have to revise all the functions in it and make further testing on mobile devices.
+After that, I will try to make it multi-touch as well.

 Having done these things, there are other two main milestones to reach: